 Several discussion points were raised.

-Adam Lewis (GA) noted that the commercial provider position on the free distribution of data need to be clarified, and that the overhead required to manage licenced data makes it not worthwhile.
-He noted that with DMCII they managed to secure an open data licence.
+Adam Lewis (GA) noted that the commercial provider position on the free distribution of data needs to be clarified, and that the overhead required to manage licenced data makes it not worthwhile.
+He noted that with DMCii they managed to secure an open data licence.

 Steven Hosford (CNES) noted we need to be careful to make a distinction between commercial data and space agencies that have developed satellites and have them operated commercially.
 The agencies that can provide data for the earlier, scientific R&D phase, but the challenge is how to transition supply to operations.